qurit/dicom_nifti_conversion_project/README.md

 # Introduction

 The purpose of this repository is to explore the effects of different DICOM to NIfTI file conversion techniques on Medical imaging AI training models.
 Because these two file formats are used extensively in this area of research, it is pivotal to understand the effects of changing between them.
-In this repository, we will explicitly be dealing with `dicom2nifti`, `dcm2niix`, `dcmstack`, `SimpleITK` in addition to LIFEx and 3D Slicer Applications.
+In this repository, we will explicitly be dealing with `dicom2nifti`, `dcm2niix`, `dcmstack`, a script using `SimpleITK` in addition to built-in functions in LIFEx and 3D Slicer Applications.

-With a focus on PET values, we will be comparing the raw data and generated images by sending the data through `ai4elife`.
+**High Level Methodology**: Convert our DICOM series PET files into a single NIfTI file using the 6 mentioned techniques (4 of which the code accomplishes, the other 2 are done manually).
+To simulate the effects on training, we send the data through `ai4elife`.
+We compare the raw predicted PET values and compare the predicted masks with the ground truth masks.

-# Directory Structure
+# METHODOLOGY
+The first step is to create the NIfTI files with the 4 mentioned methods (not LIFEx and 3D slicer as these must be manually done).
-This is the required directory structure for the input directory for `create_nifti_files.py`:
+The required directory structure for the input directory for `create_nifti_files.py` is provided as follows
 ```
 |-- input folder                                        <-- The main folder of all input PET and GT files

 |      |-- parent folder (case_1)                       <-- Individual Folder with Unique ID
 |           |-- PET                                     <-- The pet folder with .dcm files
+                 | -- *.dcm                             <-- PET Image in .dcm format
+                 | -- *.dcm                             <-- PET Image in .dcm format
+                 .
+                 .
+                 .
-                 | -- *.dcm                             <-- PET Image in .dcm format (multiple files)
+                 | -- *.dcm                             <-- PET Image in .dcm format
 |           |-- GT                                      <-- The ground truth folder with a .dcm file
                  | -- *.dcm                             <-- GET Image in .dcm format (one file)
 |      |-- parent folder (case_2)                       <-- Individual Folder with Unique ID
 |           |-- PET                                     <-- The pet folder with .dcm files
+                 | -- *.dcm                             <-- PET Image in .dcm format
+                 | -- *.dcm                             <-- PET Image in .dcm format
+                 .
+                 .
+                 .
-                 | -- *.dcm                             <-- PET Image in .dcm format (multiple files)
+                 | -- *.dcm                             <-- PET Image in .dcm format
 |           |-- GT                                      <-- The ground truth folder with a .dcm file
                  | -- *.dcm                             <-- GET Image in .dcm format (one file)
 |           .